quartz-community/awesome-quartz/readme.md

 <!-- list of guides to help users get started with Quartz -->

+- [Quartz hosting guide](https://quartz.jzhao.xyz/hosting) by [Jacky Zhao](https://github.com/jackyzha0) - A guide to help you host your Quartz site on various platforms, including GitHub Pages, Netlify, and Vercel.
+It provides step-by-step instructions and tips for deploying your Quartz site effectively.
 - [Quartz Syncer documentation](https://saberzero1.github.io/quartz-syncer-docs/) - Documentation for the Quartz Syncer plugin, which allows users to manage and publish their notes to Quartz from inside Obsidian.

 ## Obsidian plugins